 - Wait for Outlook to be installed, and you’re done.

 On your local computer, an app will be installed then start launching right away.
-The app can be used offline and has features that aren’t available online.
 Additionally installed in your default location is the Outlook PWA icon.
 You may access Outlook directly from there, as well as the pin and launch from the home screen to the Start Menu or Taskbar.

 Frequently Asked Questions